-This course covers the process of creating still graphics and 2D animations for use in video, film or web applications.
+This course covers the process of creating still graphics and 2D animations for use in video, film, or web applications.
 Topics include multilayering, color correction, alpha channel creation, masking, and keyframing.
 Upon completion, students should be able to demonstrate basic knowledge of 2D animation and add simple special effects and flying text to video, film or web applications.

-Prefix No. Course Title Hours Per Week CL LB CLINIC CR DEA 212 2D Design & Animation II 2 3 0 3
+DEA 212 2D Design & Animation II 2 3 0 3 Due ve evitette DEA 110

-This course covers relatively complex applications of 2D design and animation for use in video, film or web applications.
+This course covers relatively complex applications of 2D design and animation for use in video, film, or web applications.
 Topics will include designing animation that is true to the physics of movement, realism in the movements of animals and people, and combining elements of animation.
 Upon completion, students should be able to produce short professional level project in 2D animation.